-- needle-minder (a magnetic pretty that you attach to your fabric or have by your side to hold needles that are not in use)
+- needle-minder (magnetic pretty that you attach to your fabric or have by your side to hold needles that are not in use)

 The Pattern Print Out

 1. First, you will need your pattern.
-Have a look at the front cover.
-This will give you all the information you need to know.
-Because we are going to work with 14 count first, which is the best count for a beginner get your 14 count pattern printed and ready.
+Have a look at the front cover, which will give you all the information you need to know.
+Because we are going to work with 14 count first, which is the best count for a beginner, get your 14 count pattern printed and ready.

 The first page of the pattern will include:

 - An image of what the finished work will look like